petervanderdoes/AVH-Amazon/readme.txt

 == Changelog ==
 =Version 3.3.2 =
 * Bugfix: Change of the widget HTML code.
 Makes it more like the WordPress widgets, helping with the layout of certain themes.
+* Dropped support for WordPress 2.8, at least WordPress 2.9 is required.

 = Version 3.3.1 =
 * Bugfix: When no Universal Item pictures have been generated, an error occurs.